 During this phase, I learned the company had spent $200,000 over the previous 4 years bidding on the search query furniture.
 I also discovered they’d spent more than $10,000 on the search term modern wedding dress.
 To be clear: This company only offered a selection of low to mid end modern furniture.
 They did NOT selling wedding dresses!

-As you can imagine, improvements were easy to come by!
+As you can imagine, AdWords optimization and improvements were easy to come by!
 It turns out that managing PPC accounts 15 years ago was actually pretty easy.

 Obviously, that’s not the case today!